dorklein/firestoreodm-flutter/docs/code-generation.md

 dart run build_runner watch --delete-conflicting-outputs
 ```

-This will generate files with the postfix of `.g.dart`, corresponding to the
+This will generate files with the postfix of `.firebase.dart`, corresponding to the
 file name of your model.
 For example:

 - A model is defined within a file named `product.dart`.
-- Code generation will create a file in the same directory named `product.g.dart`.
+- Code generation will create a file in the same directory named `product.firebase.dart`.
-- Within the `product.dart` file, apply the part declaration (`part 'product.g.dart'`).
+- Within the `product.dart` file, apply the part declaration (`part 'product.firebase.dart'`).
+- You should also have a `.g.dart` for the json serilizer (`part 'product.g.dart'`).

 ## Next steps